CS272-S25/p9/README.md

 # Purpose

 Our goal is to provide timely, relevant, and trustworthy news tailored specifically for Madison residents and University of Wisconsin–Madison students in various topics.
+We aim to keep our audience informed on important topics—ranging from local events to broader issues like politics, technology, and sports

 # Team
 This project was developed by Allison, Daniel, and Emilia using HTML, CSS, and Java.